brem02/Udacity_AzureDevops_Ensuring_Quality_Releases/README.md

 - Resource Group
 - Linux VM

-You can use the following commands to create the infrastructure:
+Use the following commands to create the infrastructure:

 ```bash
 cd terraform/environments/test